dawson-b23/HHDocs/HHDocs/docs/llm-usage.md

   - "What is splay"
   - "What are the causes of splay"
   - "How to fix splay" or "fix splay" or any variation of this.
+  - For help: Use these queries to find more information:
+      - "general-mode.md"
+      - "press20-mode.md"
+      - "websearch-mode.md"

 - Responses use RAG: Searches ChromaDB, formats context, and generates answers.